mskmei/FINAL-PROJECT-CV-2022Spring/README.md

 # FINAL-PROJECT-CV-2022Spring
-This project is created for the final project of computer vision lesson in Fudan University.
+This repository is created for the final project of computer vision course in Fudan University.

 The project is divided into 3 parts mainly.
 First, we will test semantic segmantation model pretrained on Cityscapes.
-Then, we compared training with two different pre-trained parameters and a model without pre-training in faster-RNN.
+Then, we compared training with two different pre-trained models and non-pretrained FasterRCNN.
 Finally, we manage to reproduce the vision transformer and training on CIFAR-100 dataset from scratch.

-Note that pretrained models and result videos are all avalable in our project report and "README" files in GIthub repo.
+Note that pretrained models and output videos are all available in our project report and "README" files in this GitHub repository.
-Please click and see more details!
+Please click in and see more details!